canonical/assets.ubuntu.com/README.md

 ### Security

 As the server only uses a basic token for authentication, it is paramount that in a production setting, the API functions are only accessed over HTTPS, to keep the API token secret.
-For this reason, when `DEBUG==false` the server will force a redirect to HTTPS for all API calls.As the server only uses a basic token for authentication, it is paramount that in a production setting, the API functions are only accessed over HTTPS, to keep the API token secret.
 For this reason, when `DEBUG==false` the server will force a redirect to HTTPS for all API calls.

 ### Caching